rheiland/xml_creator/README.md

 ## Qt for Python approach

-- instructions for installing an appropriate distribution of Python for your operating system and the `pyside` module
+- instructions forthcoming for installing an appropriate distribution of Python for your operating system and the `pyside` module

 ```
 $ cd qt_for_python/gui4xml